PayString/rfcs/src/spec/payid-easy-checkout.md

 1. PayID Easy Checkout Discovery
 2. PayID Easy Checkout URL Assembly

-The result of the protocol is a URL, which can be used by clients to complete a payment with minimal user interaction.
+The result of the protocol is a URL, which can be used by sending clients to complete a payment.
 However, the PayID Easy Checkout protocol does not define how a PayID Easy Checkout URL can or should be used.
 Instead, we defer those specifications to future RFCs.